 If this is your first time in the class, you should:

-1.Read the Help page.
+1.Read the Help and Course Syllabus.

 How the course is taught